-- Describe performance improvement measure for base scenario (variable speed implementation to relevant pumps in combination with 2-way motorized FCU control valves) - Describe performance improvement measure for deep renovation scenario (replacement of all pumps with integrated frequency converter pumps in combination with smart thermostats and balanced FCU control valves)
+- Describe performance improvement measure for proposed scenario (variable speed implementation to relevant pumps in combination with 2-way motorized FCU control valves, replacement of all pumps with integrated frequency converter pumps in combination with smart thermostats and balanced FCU control valves etc.)

-Share the summary of energy saving calculation results for both base scenario and deep renovation scenario.
+Share the summary of energy saving calculation results for proposed scenario.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)